-Across the Open Moor or Down a Twisty Lane: A Guest Post from Stephanie Austin
+Across the Open Moor or Down a Twisty Lane -A guest blog post from Stephanie Austin

 Stephanie Austin is our author of the month for January 2023.
 To celebrate the publication of Death Comes to Dartmoor this month, we are pleased to share a guest post from Stephanie on the significance of the idyllic countryside in her work.